Cortisol: More Than A Stress Hormone

 Sleep: The Missing Piece

-One of the most important — and often overlooked — regulators of cortisol is sleep.
+One of the most important — and most overlooked — regulators of cortisol is sleep.

-This is something I talk about with patients almost daily in clinic, because sleep is one of the most powerful levers we have for restoring balance.
+This is something I talk about almost daily in clinic.
+Sleep is medicine.

-I’ll be sharing a full deep-dive post soon on sleep and circadian rhythm — so stay tuned for practical tips you can start applying right away.
+I’ll be sharing a full post soon on sleep and circadian rhythm — practical ways to restore your natural cycle.

 Cortisol’s Wider Impact

-Cortisol doesn’t work in isolation — it affects almost every system in the body.
-Here’s where I see it most in clinic:
+Cortisol touches nearly every system in the body.
+Here’s where I see it show up most often:

 Signs Your Cortisol May Be Out of Balance